 Generation redispatch or recommitment.

-Refine a process for approving Corrective Action Plans developed as a result of a GMD Vulnerability Assessment.
+Refine a process for approving CAPs developed as a result of a GMD Vulnerability Assessment.

 Support the GMD Vulnerability Assessments

 Review and provide feedback on ERCOT’s method of collecting and aggregating the data from the applicable various stakeholders and owners of the data, after it is developed.